 Sometimes we need a moment to step away from the "big picture" and focus on the "little" things (which many people would say are the important things) that need our attention.
-The "little" things are generally not difficult - they just take a little extra time and demand a little extra effort.
+The "little" things are generally not difficult they just take a little extra time and demand a little extra effort.
 We think that as part of our big picture planning, sometimes focusing on the small stuff can make a big difference to our community.

 We get feedback (both good and bad) about how things look around the district, how quickly we get things fixed, how often we empty rubbish bins, how clean the toilets are, how good the gardens look, how clean the footpaths and gutters are etc. If we want something done more often or to a higher standard, at the end of the day we need more resources.
-This is why we have increased funding by \$320,000 to make improvements to the look and feel of a whole range of things in our communities.
+This is why we are proposing to increase funding by \$320,000 (a 1% increase on our rates) to make improvements to the look and feel of a whole range of things in our communities.
 This extra funding will enable us to put more effort into the small things and make sure we keep things at a standard of which we can all be proud.

-We have increased funding by \$320,000, funded through general rates, to make improvements to the look and feel of a whole range of things in our communities.
+We are proposing to increase funding by \$320,000 funded through general rates, to make improvements to the look and feel of a whole range of things in our communities.